The never-ending experiment… (pt 5)

 16 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 17 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 18 Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God” (John 3:16-18)

 The ultimate conclusion of the “never-ending experiment” is that eventually it comes to an end.
-It is time that we acknowledge that there are only two options: life or death; good or bad; righteousness or wickedness; God or Satan.
+It is time that you acknowledge that there are only two options: life or death; good or bad; righteousness or wickedness; God or Satan.
 May you obey the calling of God drawing you to Jesus, leading you to the path of eternal life.

 Morgan